linode/docs/docs/guides/tools-reference/basics/how-to-use-usermod-command/index.md

 ## How to Set an Expiration Date for a User's Account with usermod

-To set an expiration date for a user's account, use a command like the following:
+To set an expiration date for a user's account, use the example command.
+Ensure you replace `example-user` with your own user.

     sudo usermod example-user -e 2021-07-30